kormart/comp-vision/README.md

 comp-vision
 ===========
-This describes how to set-up a computer vision server in python using OpenCV library, on a Marathon/Mesos and NixOS platform.
+This describes how to set-up a computer vision server in python using the OpenCV library, on a Marathon/Mesos and NixOS platform.

 ## client side for video streaming
 The computer vision server expects an rtsp/rtp video stream.
 Using vlc like this produces such stream from a camera